laravel/docs/contracts.md

         }
     }

 In this class, the code is tightly coupled to a given cache implementation.
-It is tightly coupled because we are depending on a concrete Cache class from a package vendor.
+It is tightly coupled because we are depending on a concrete cache class from a package vendor.
 If the API of that package changes our code must change as well.

 Likewise, if we want to replace our underlying cache technology (Memcached) with another technology (Redis), we again will have to modify our repository.
 Our repository should not have so much knowledge regarding who is providing them data or how they are providing it.

-**Instead of this approach, we can improve our code by depending on a simple, vendor agnostic interface:**
+Instead of this approach, we can improve our code by depending on a simple, vendor agnostic interface:

     <?php